bobpeulen/oci_opensearch_ad/lab_2/README.md

    ![lab_1_compute_8](images/compute_8.png)

 18. You can now open the OCI OpenSearch dashboard by using the public IP.
 Use the public IP of you compute instance in any browser.
 Make sure to use **http://**. and make sure you are not on VPN.
 You can log in using the credentials you provided when creating the OCI OpenSearch cluster.
-Note.
-Make sure your security list in your Public Subnet allows traffic from outside.
-Example:
+Additionally, make sure your security list in your Public Subnet allows traffic from outside.

+    An example of a full public URL to access your OCI OpenSearch dashboard:
     ```
     http://158.101.107.97/
     ```